 FUN FACTS: During his racing days, Secretariat was accompanied by Billy Silver, a pony horse with Appaloosa markings.

 As for me, my pieces of the 1973 Triple Crown winner are both Thoroughbreds – Miss Fifty and Wet Paint – both descendants of Secretariat through Storm Cat.
-But I am proud to own a very talented Appaloosa, Lads Reality Star (AKA Colby), who actually traces back to a few Thoroughbreds, including classic winner and legendary sire Sir Gallahad, as well as English champion Fairway.
+But I am proud to own a very talented Appaloosa, Lads Reality Star (AKA Colby), who is not a descendant of Secretariat but does trace back to a few Thoroughbreds, including classic winner and legendary sire Sir Gallahad, as well as English champion Fairway.

 |Lads Reality Star, AKA Colby|